NaikVedhas/7Tracks/README.md

 # <img src="https://github.com/NaikVedhas/7Tracks/blob/main/Logo.png" height="550" width="550" />

 ## 🚀 Overview
 7 Tracks is a next-gen music streaming platform bringing power back to artists and users through Web3!
+This is the V2 of Tune~Trax

 ⚠️ **Please Note**: This project is **not open source**.
 The codebase is private and not intended for public contribution or redistribution.